 How do UV Cameras Work?

-UV Cameras are unique cameras that are designed to take pictures of things that are invisible to the human eye.
+UV Cameras are unique cameras designed to take pictures of things that are invisible to the human eye.
 These cameras use a particular type of light called ultraviolet light to take photos of things that are hidden from view.
 Ultraviolet light has a longer wavelength than visible light.
 This means that ultraviolet light is much smaller and can travel further.
-Ultraviolet light is also more energetic than visible light and can give off heat.
+Ultraviolet light is more energetic than visible light and can give off heat.

 Conclusion